 Mobility regulation for non-EU nationals with a EU residence permit

-Non-EU students, who hold a valid students residence permit of another EU member state, can study visa free in Germany for up to 360 days.
-The residence permit needs to be valid for at the least the full period of stay in Germany.
+Non-EU students and researchers, who hold a valid residence permit of another EU member state, can study visa free in Germany for up to 180 days (for researchers) or even 360 days (students).
+The residence permit of the first EU member state needs to be valid for at the least the full period of stay in Germany.

-Exception: students with a residence permit in Great Britain, Ireland or Denmark still have to apply for a national visa to Germany.
+Exception: students and researchers with a residence permit in Great Britain, Ireland or Denmark still have to apply for a national visa to Germany.